nslonge/dl_clf/README.md

 - [python_speech_features](https://github.com/jameslyons/python_speech_features)

 ## System Design
 The system utilizes the ACCDIST dialect identification metric (Huckvale 2007) to associate speakers with a unique vector representing their particular dialect.
 Once these vectors are computed, the system builds five classifiers:
 1. Correlation distance (Huckvale 2007)
 2. Linear SVM
 3. Logisitic Regression
 4. Polynomial SVM
 5. Linear SVM w/ liblinear (http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html)

-The classifiers are trained on the "The Nationwide Speech Project Corpus" (Clopper & Pisoni 2006), which comprises five male and five female speakers from each dialect region.
+The classifiers are trained on the [The Nationwide Speech Project Corpus](https://u.osu.edu/nspcorpus/) (Clopper & Pisoni 2006), which comprises five male and five female speakers from each dialect region.

 Using a held-out test procedure, the system acheives an accuracy of ~85%.